assemzh/EmotionBubbles/README.md

 * 'opinion' tag is given by our ML model.
 We trained it on the dataset provided in the paper by Dusmanu et al. (Accuracy = 0.69, F1 = 0.8).
 This tag was not used in the analysis, we give it for reference.

-*  'covid_related', 'vaccine_related', 'china_related' tags were labeled according to the keywords shown in the table below.
-They were not used in the paper as well.
+*  'covid_related', 'vaccine_related', 'china_related' tags were labeled according to the keywords shown in the table below. 'vaccine_related', 'china_related' tags were not used in the paper as well.

 |   **Topic**  |                              **Keywords**                              |% of all tweets|
 |:--------:|:------------------------------------------------------------------:|:----------------:|